top of page

 Biography

-She has performed in Canada, Europe and the United States, including the MuSA Symposium for Sonic Arts (Germany), Columbia University New York, the Banff Centre, and the Center for New Music and Audio Technologies (CNMAT) at UC Berkeley; and has published in Leonardo Music Journal.
+She has performed in Canada, Europe and the United States, including the IEEE MMM Magnetics Conference, MuSA Symposium for Sonic Arts (Germany), Columbia University New York, the Banff Centre, and the Center for New Music and Audio Technologies (CNMAT) at UC Berkeley; and has published in Leonardo Music Journal.
 She was involved with the Topological Media Lab and the Balinese Gamelan group Giri Kedaton.
 Collaborators include Florian Grond, Adrian Freed, Ramin Zoufonoun, Marianne Decoster-Taivalkoski and Amir Amiri.

 bottom of page